Modern C++

 }

-std::is integral<T> is a struct with a static constexpr boolean field value
+std::is_integral<T> is a struct with a static constexpr boolean field value

 value is true if T is bool , char , short , int , long , long long , false otherwise